 London Guide: Here’s my guide for things to do in Highbury Islington.
 Located in London N5, Highbury is a leafy North London area in Islington.
-It’s located close to Finsbury Park, Holloway, Islington, Canonbury, Newington Green, Stoke Newington and Barnsbury.
+It’s situated close to Finsbury Park, Holloway, Islington, Canonbury, Newington Green, Stoke Newington and Barnsbury.
 It’s an area you wouldn’t necessarily visit unless you are a fan of Arsenal Football Club or you were passing through.
 It’s a calm and somewhat respectable neighbourhood now but a long time ago it was quite different.
 If you’re looking for things to do in Highbury Islington, places to eat in Highbury, restaurants in Islington or vintage furniture shops North London then check out my area guide.

 Highbury Stadium Square